ngxs/store/docs/advanced/operators.md

 }
 ```

-If we don't specify the `patch` type explicitly, all objects are inferred as `unknown`, meaning the TypeScript cannot tell us that we're doing something wrong or using the wrong type.
-The correct way of specifying nested types looks as follows:
+If we don't specify the type explicitly for `patch`, all objects are inferred as `unknown`, meaning that TypeScript cannot tell us that we're doing something wrong or using the wrong type.
+The correct way of specifying nested types is shown below:

 ```ts
 export class UserState {